wadelau/wadelau.github.io/hanjst/hanjst-cache.md

 However, since templates are dynamic, it is important to be careful what we are caching and for how long.
 For instance, if we are displaying the front page of a website that does not change its content very frequently, it might work well to cache this page for a few hours.

-On the other hand, if you are displaying a page with a timetable containing new information by the minute, it would not make sense to cache this page.
+On the other hand, if we are displaying a page with a timetable containing new information by the minute, it would not make sense to cache this page.
+Cache is time-sensitive and some contents are good, but others not.

 ### Client-side Caching
 ---